 (5) "Animal Disease Emergency" means the occurrence of a disease that the Oregon Department of Agriculture determines has potentially serious economic implications for the livestock industries of this state.

-(6) "Auxiliary Combustion Equipment" includes, but is not limited to, fans or air curtain incinerators.
+(6) "Auxiliary Combustion Equipment" includes, but is not limited to fans.

 (7) "Combustion Promoting Materials" include, but are not limited to, propane, diesel oil, or jellied diesel.